mikeCenters/NumberTextField/README.md

 The `alwaysShowDecimalSeparator` property is manipulated by the `Coordinator`.
 If the developer chooses to not allow fractional input, set the `maximumFractionalDigits` property to zero.
 This will also filter the decimal separator from user input.

-### Fractional Digits
+#### Fractional Digits

-This property has a default value unique to the `NumberFormatter.numberStyle` property.
-If fractional input is not performing as expected, set the `.numberStyle` property appropriately before sending it to the view.
+These properties have a default value unique to the `NumberFormatter.numberStyle` property.
+If fractional input is not performing as expected, set the `.maximumFractionDigits` and `.minimumFractionDigits` in conjunction with the `.numberStyle` property appropriately before sending it to the view.

 ---